wang9hu/cheatsheets-and-misc/myReactNote.md

   - `const [state, setState] = useState(initialState)`
     <br>

-  - `initialState`: the value you want the state to be initially
+  - `initialState`: the value you want the state to be initially,
+    - if it is a **function**, then it will be treated as an initializer.
+It should be pure and return the value as then initial state.
   - **return**: state and the function that can changed the state
     <br>